BainBrain70/CSSE-370-Internet-Programming/log.md

 Project Phase #8
 1)The button Labeled React is just below the API button on my sidebar and will load react object to the screen.

+Additional Notes: I addressed the comments that you left on the first few Project Phases and corrected the errors that you indicated.
+I am hoping that I can get some of the points back that I lost on the first few project Phases.
+Over all I did my best to torubleshoot the errors and complete the Project Phase objectives as close to the specifications as possible.